ariefsn/flutter-simple-carousel/README.md

-# simple_carousel
+# Simple Carousel

-A new Flutter project.
+A Simple Carousel for Flutter.

 ## Getting Started